-Our innovative approach to changing relationships has evolved since 2002 using a heart to heart connection.
+Our innovative approach to transforming relationships has evolved since 2002 using a heart to heart connection.
 It has been co-created with 1,000’s of children, young people, parents and professionals working in homes, schools and Children’s Centres, to achieve the transformational changes from our approach.
 An open mind is the fundamental requirement.

 Our purpose is to help participants create personal empowerment, to connect them to their innate abilities and wisdom, in order to trust their instincts/intuition/gut feelings and love themselves.

 The theoretical approach is a rich mixture of coaching, mindfulness and emotional literacy techniques, underpinned by neuroscience and founded in the work of Perls, Kolb, Jung and Rogers.

 - Fritz Perls (1893-1970) developed Gestalt Therapy, which focused on raising self-awareness in order to distinguish between a person’s true nature and the personality they have developed in order to adapt to their environment.
 By becoming aware of their true nature, a person can then identify ways to achieve what makes them happy.